 Gynecomastia affects more than 60% of men at some point in their life.
-If your husband, partner, son, brother or friend is suffering from gynecomastia, we are here to help.
-There is a new forum “Gynecomastia Acceptance” for friends and family members, to help them understand what it is like to live with gynecomastia and how they can provide support but also a place where they can ask questions with others in the same situation.
-There is no cost to participate in any of the forums.
+If your husband, partner, son, brother, or friend is suffering from gynecomastia, we are here to help.
+The forum “Gynecomastia Acceptance” is built for friends and family members of gynecomastia patients to help them understand what it is like to live with gynecomastia and how they can provide support and also a place where they can ask questions to others in the same situation.

 How to Approach This Topic?

 It is difficult to talk about gynecomastia with someone who is suffering and probably trying to hide their male breasts.
-He probably is embarrassed and even feels shame.
-You need to handle discussions delicately and perhaps let him know you discovered this website that offers tons of information, support, and a “safe place” to ask questions of gynecomastia surgeons and other forum members with the same issues.
+The person is probably embarrassed and even feels shame about having more breast tissue than their peers.
+You need to handle discussions delicately and perhaps let them know you discovered this website that offers tons of information, support, and a “safe place” to ask questions about the same issues on their own time.

 “The Talk” – Key Messages to Deliver